jlyonsmith/build-buddy/README.md

 # Build Buddy

-Build buddy an automated bot that does _buddy builds_ of your software for you.
+_Build Buddy_ is a daemon that does _buddy builds_ of your software for you.
 It's controlled by Slack and GitHub pull requests.

 ## Setup